-Balian's thought had wondered, and now she had caught him staring at her.
+Balian's thoughts wandered, and now she had caught him staring at her.
 He said the first thing that came to mind.

-"It's been a long time since I've watched a woman eat," he explained.
+"It's been a long time since I've watched a woman eat."

-"You've changed Ibelin into your own little Jerusalem," Sibylla complimented.
+"You've changed Ibelin into your own little Jerusalem."